kostiantyn-nemchenko/ansible-role-patroni/README.md

 ## Dependencies

-  _Depending on your preferences, you can use one of the following Ansible roles to setup etcd, Consul or ZooKeeper cluster:_
+There are no dependencies for the role, but Patroni itself needs a DCS (Etcd, Consul, ZooKeeper or Exhibitor) to be installed and configured properly and it's your responsibility to make it up and running before using this role.
+Currently, it is supposed that a DCS is prepared.
+Otherwise, you can try one of the roles below (just uncomment respective section [here](https://github.com/kostiantyn-nemchenko/ansible-role-patroni/blob/master/meta/main.yml#L28) and set `patroni_dcs_exists` variable to false):

 * [**andrewrothstein.etcd-cluster**](https://github.com/andrewrothstein/ansible-etcd-cluster)
 * [**brianshumate.consul**](https://github.com/brianshumate/ansible-consul)
 * [**AnsibleShipyard.ansible-zookeeper**](https://github.com/AnsibleShipyard/ansible-zookeeper)